The Powerful Story of a Friend of Families Outside

-I was surprised to be welcomed onto this pilot scheme, but they had picked up on my professional qualities and so I began training a year ago, when Joe was transferred to Castle Huntly, prior to release on HDC.
+I was surprised to be welcomed onto this pilot scheme, but they had picked up on my professional qualities and so I began training a year ago, when J- was transferred to *a different prison*, prior to release on HDC.
 Life was looking up.
 He could have more visitors, and come out to the car.
 Not long to wait.

 The tag, however, was a pest.
 The cottage had been left in a mess, damp and cold, but easily cleaned.
-Joe’s employers were sympathetic, but the dairy farm had almost collapsed with the milk marketing crisis, and they could only pay him half his salary.
+J-’s employers were sympathetic, but the *business* had almost collapsed, and they could only pay him half his salary.